shoui520/shoui520.github.io/multilingual_docs/it/faq.md

 ### I can’t read kanji yet…
 I absolutely hate it when people say “I can’t read kanji”.
 People that say this have no idea what they’re talking about.
 You mean, “words”; you can’t “read the words”?
 If you mean that then just look up the words then.
 If you can’t read this sentence “爆発が起こった刹那”, then don't say, “I can’t read the kanji”, say “I can’t read the words”.
 If you can’t “read kanji” then learn how to; by learning how to read.
 That’s just it, just learn how to read.
 ### How do I learn how to read?
 By looking up the words.
 Look at the Japanese sentence I gave above.
 Chances are you don’t know 刹那.
-Copy it into a dictionary or use Yomichan, it will show you the reading (せつな) and the meaning (きわめて短い時間)(if you are learning it bilingually it might be *moment; instant*).
+Copy it into a dictionary or use Yomitan, it will show you the reading (せつな) and the meaning (きわめて短い時間)(if you are learning it bilingually it might be *moment; instant*).
 Congratulations you now know how to read more Japanese.
 ### JLPT Grammar
 It's important to learn them.
 ### How do you learn how to write Japanese?